jbloomlab/alignparse/paper/paper.md

 The flexibility of the ``alignparse`` package to be used to analyze long-read sequencing data from deep mutational scanning to single-cell virology experiments helps show the broad utility of this package.
 With the increasing availability of long-read sequencing technologies, we imagine the use cases for this package will grow to include other instances of deep sequencing long amplicons. ``alignparse`` will also hopefully increase the reproducibility of analyzing such experiments by reducing the current reliance on project-specific scripts and providing researchers an actively-maintained, publically available tool for the initial parsing of amplicon-based long-read sequencing data.

+# API

+**Then describe a bit about how it does it.**
+[alignparse](https://jbloomlab.github.io/alignparse/) uses [minimap2](https://github.com/lh3/minimap2) for aligning sequences and takes adavantage of the informative [cs tag](https://lh3.github.io/minimap2/minimap2.html#10) returned from [minimap2](https://github.com/lh3/minimap2) alignments to parse features from the long-read sequencing data [@Li:2018].
+This parsing is all carried out using the [alignparse.targets](https://jbloomlab.github.io/alignparse/alignparse.targets.html) submodule.

+Further analysis of these features is facilitated by the [alignparse.consensus](https://jbloomlab.github.io/alignparse/alignparse.consensus.html) module that provides tools for grouping reads by shared barcodes, determining consensus sequences for barcoded reads, and further processing mutation information for downstream analyses.
+Such downstream analyses can be highly customized by the user as the output from ``alignparse`` is in an intuitive data frame format that can be easily used as input for additional analyses.
+Thus, ``alignparse`` provides a flexible and useful tool designed specifically for the initial processing of long-read sequencing data from the deep sequencing of known amplicons.

+As long-read sequencing continues to be applied to areas outside of genome assembly, our analysis tools also need to adapt. ``alignparse`` provides an important tool specifically for analyzing data that comes from the application of long-read sequencing technology to the deep sequencing of pre-defined amplicons that contain complex sets of sequence features to be parsed out for further analyses. **Maybe make this more succinct**

+# Audience

+``alignparse`` is designed to be used by genomics researchers analyzing long-read sequencing data that maps to pre-defined amplicons.
+Researchers using long-read sequencing to sequence viral genomes or libraries of variants of single genes for deep mutational scanning will find this tool particularly useful for extracting information from their sequencing reads.
+Nonetheless, any scientists with long-read sequencing data where each read fully maps to a pre-defined amplicon and from which they would like to extract information about pre-defined sequence features, will find this tool useful for the analysis of such features.

 # Acknowledgements